PatrickJReed/Longboard/README.md

 ### Usage

+1: Load bam files(s) to S3

 3: Run make_images.py (path to bam in s3)

 4: Run get_predicitons.py (path to bam in s3)

-Output looks like:

-End with an example of getting some data out of the system or using it for a little demo

 Done.

 ```
-Give an example
+End with an example of getting some data out of the system or using it for a little demo
 ```

 ## Authors

 * **Patrick J Reed** - *Complete* -

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/PatrickJReed/Longboard/contributors) who participated in this project.

 ## License